 Compass Associates Ltd, (registered company no. 07090618) trading as Compass Associates; Compass Corporate Services; Compass Executives, Compass Life Sciences and Compass Recruitment Solutions (CRS) of Admiral House, 8A High Street, Cosham, Hants, PO6 3BZ, United Kingdom; [email protected]; + 44 (0)2392 384555.

-We provide permanent recruitment services to clients looking to recruit personnel for their businesses.
+We provide permanent and contact recruitment services to clients looking to recruit personnel for their businesses.

-We at Compass Associates take your personal data seriously.
+We at Compass Recruitment Solutions take your personal data seriously.
 This policy:

 We collect the information necessary to be able to find available opportunities and further information needed to assess your eligibility through the different stages of recruitment.
-This information includes CV’s, identification documents, educational records, work history, employment and references, details of any professional registration PINs (eg NMC, HCPC, GMC).
+This information includes CV’s, identification documents, educational records, work history, employment and references, details of any professional registrations.

-We may also collect sensitive personal data about you, in the form of race, ethic origin, political views, religious affiliations, trade union membership, health and sexual orientation.
-We only collect sensitive personal data from you, and further process this data, where you have given your explicit consent.
+We may also collect special category data, in the form of race, ethic origin, political views, religious affiliations, trade union membership, health and sexual orientation.
+We only store special category data, and further process this data, where you have given your explicit consent.